Bulk and edge dynamics of a 2D Affleck-Kennedy-Lieb-Tasaki model: DISCUSSION

 \section{DISCUSSION}

 In the SPT phase, the Lieb-Schultz-Mattis (LSM) theorem \cite{lieb1961two,oshikawa2000commensurability,hastings2004lieb} applies here and defines the feature of the spectra.
-When the LSM theorem generalizes to the SPT phase, it shows that the ground state of $(d+1)$-dimension bulk state of SPT phase must be gapped and non-degenerate, while the $d$-boundary state must be either gapless or degenerate \cite{jian2018lieb}.
-For $g=0.3$, the symmetry is preserved on the boundary so the spectrum is gapless according to the LSM theorem (Fig.\ref{Fig.edgesmall}(f) and Fig.\ref{Fig.edgebig}(f)).
+When the LSM theorem generalizes to the SPT phase, it shows that the ground state of the $(d+1)$-dimension bulk state of the SPT phase must be gapped and nondegenerate, whereas the $d$-boundary state must be either gapless or degenerate \cite{jian2018lieb}.
+For $g=0.3$, the symmetry is preserved on the boundary, so the spectrum is gapless according to the LSM theorem [Figs. \ref{Fig.edgesmall}(f) and \ref{Fig.edgebig}(f)].

-The spins on the boundary can be approximately treated as a $S=1/2$ spin chain, in order to understand its Luttinger-liquid-like spectrum on the boundary better.
-Assuming the interaction between the edge spin-$\frac{1}{2}$ and bulk spin-$\frac{1}{2}$ is enough weak in the deep AKLT phase, the edge spin-$\frac{1}{2}$ form a trimerized Heisenberg chain as Fig.\ref{Fig.Heff} shows.
-In order to explain the lower excitation of edge spins better, we will use the many-body perturbation method\cite{cheng2020fractional,verkholyak2021modified} to get the effective Hamiltonian (details see reference \cite{verkholyak2021modified}).
-The trimerized Heisenberg chain is given by the following Hamiltonian
+The spins on the boundary can be approximately treated as a $S=1/2$ spin chain in order to understand its Luttinger-liquid-like spectrum on the boundary better.
+Assuming the interaction between the edge spin $\frac{1}{2}$ and the bulk spin $\frac{1}{2}$ is weak enough in the deep AKLT phase, the edge spin $\frac{1}{2}$s form a trimerized Heisenberg chain as Fig. \ref{Fig.Heff} shows.
+In order to explain the lower excitation of edge spins better, we will use the many-body perturbation method \cite{cheng2022fractional,verkholyak2021modified} to get the effective Hamiltonian (for details, see Ref \cite{verkholyak2021modified}).
+The trimerized Heisenberg chain is given by the following Hamiltonian:

 where $J_{1}$ and $J_{2}$ are the same as the square-octagon lattice.
 The effective Hamiltonian would describe the effective interaction between $\mathbf{S}_{3,i}$ and $\mathbf{S}_{3,i+1}$.
-Supposing $J_{2}$ $\ll$ $J_{1}$, the perturbation theory starts from the non-interacting dimer $\mathbf{S}_{1,i}$-$\mathbf{S}_{2,i}$ and monomer $\mathbf{S}_{3,i}$.
+Supposing $J_{2}$ $\ll$ $J_{1}$, the perturbation theory starts from the noninteracting dimer $\mathbf{S}_{1,i}$-$\mathbf{S}_{2,i}$ and monomer $\mathbf{S}_{3,i}$.
 And the initial Hamiltonian can be divided into two parts $H=H_{IH}+V$ .
 By means of the second-order perturbation expansion, the initial Hamiltonian $H=H_{IH}+V$ can be projected into a certain subspace.
-So the final effective Hamiltonian \cite{verkholyak2021modified} is shown in the Eq.(\ref{eq4}).
+So the final effective Hamiltonian \cite{verkholyak2021modified} is shown in Eq. (\ref{eq3}),